Collaborate with the ADRN today.

 The Climate Change and Health in Rural Mountain Environments collaborative workshop occurred at Appalachian State on April 8th, where speakers discussed research needs and priorities for the Appalachian region.

-Deadly Heat in North Carolina
+Deadly Heat In North Carolina